rdegges/rdegges-blog/articles/2010/happiness-is-simplicity.md

-Title: Happiness is Simplicity
-Date: 2010-09-10
-Tags: personal development
+---
+title: "Happiness is Simplicity"
+date: "2010-09-10"
+tags: ["personal development"]
+slug: "happiness-is-simplicity"
-Summary: I just had a realization: what makes me happy is the simple things in life.
-This is my story.
+description: "I just had a realization: what makes me happy is the simple things in life.
+This is my story."
+---

 ![Field Sketch][]